Pentadactylus/sm_openstack/README.md

     At this point, DISCO is running and you can issue the HTTP commands to create a cluster.

-6. If you are running into problems, you might have to upgrade one package or another, such as requests or pbr. (which was the case for me)

 ### Creating a cluster

-In order to have a distributed computing cluster setup, you will need to issue a couple of HTTP commands.
+In order to have a distributed computing cluster set up, you will need to issue a couple of HTTP commands.
 So let's have a look at those.
 Additionally, you will need a SSH public key registered within OpenStack which you can login with later on the cluster's master.

 1. You can list all the available services of a specific DISCO SM with the command